efinite/utile.tools/README.md

 Convenience functions for frequently used calculations, such as the duration of time between two date objects with `calc_duration()`.

 ### cusum_
-Functions which take a dichotomous procedure outcome and return a prepared data for graphing CUSUM curves.
+Functions which take a dichotomous procedure outcome and return prepared data for producing CUSUM curves.
 Available options range from simple cumulative sum of failures with `cusum_failure()` to risk-adjusted sequential probability ratio tests with `cusum_sprt()`.

 ### test_
 Simple null hypothesis testing of stratified continuous or nominal data with the `test_hypothesis()` function.
 Returns a list containing test results.